PrimeBit is a brand-new cryptocurrency trading platform that gives users a new and unique way to trade crypto with leverage.

 You can then give the Bitcoin address of your offline wallet and they will process the transaction.

-Currently, PrimeBit is developing their own proprietary web platform that should be released some time this year.
-Currently, however, they use the MetaTrader 5 application.
+For those traders who are a bit more advanced, PrimeBit also offers their traders the MetaTrader 5 application.
 For those who don’t know, MetaTrader software is one of the most popular trading packages online.

 MetaTrader are also the developers of the MT4 trading platform which is used by nearly half of all the world’s brokers.
 The MT5 is an upgraded version of this platform.